cheqd/cheqd-infra-aws/README.md

 ```

-## Step 4

-Copy the folder with the "node_configs" into the root of the repo.

-## Step 4
+## Step 4 Initialize Terraform

-Initialize Terraform
+Run this command in your console:

 ```bash
 terraform init
  ```

-## Step 5

-Plan the changes
+## Step 5  Plan the changes

+Run this command in your console:

 ```bash
 terraform plan
  ```

-## Step 6

-Apply the changes
+## Step 6 Apply the changes

+Run this command in your console:

 ```bash
 terraform apply